 Read The importance of diversity, equity and inclusion in the federal government to learn more.

-This post is by Margarita Devlin, principal deputy under secretary for benefits at the Veterans Benefits Administration.
+Margarita Devlin is the principal deputy under secretary for benefits at the Veterans Benefits Administration.